top of page

 TRADITIONAL JAPANESE ACUPUNCTURE

-Historically in Japan, acupuncture education revolved around a "Master-Disciple Relationship," in which students absorbed not only the techniques and theories of acupuncture from a single master, but also the etiquette and behavior required to become a proficient acupuncturist.
+Historically in Japan, acupuncture education revolved around a Shi-Tei 師弟 "Master-Disciple" Relationship, in which students absorbed not only the techniques and theories of acupuncture from a single master, but also the etiquette and behavior required to become a proficient acupuncturist.
 However, contemporary acupuncture education in schools primarily focuses on preparing students to pass national exams, rather than fully training them as acupuncturists.
 This results in limited time dedicated to skill development and minimal guidance from teachers.
 Additionally, the lack of consistency and clarity in instruction from teachers with diverse backgrounds and experiences can lead to confusion among students.

-This year-round educational program is meticulously crafted by a select group of instructors who share the same foundational theories, techniques, and treatment methods.
-Our aim is to cultivate your critical thinking skills and nurture your ability to provide personalized care for each patient's body and mind.
-Through a combination of classroom lectures on philosophy and theory, followed by ample hands-on practical instruction, you will gain a comprehensive understanding of traditional Japanese medicine.
+This year-long educational program is meticulously crafted by a native Japanese acupuncturist, dually licensed in Japan and US bridging the East and the West .
+Our aim is to cultivate your critical thinking skills and nurture your ability to provide personalized care for each patient's body, mind and spirit.
+Through a combination of classroom lectures on philosophy and theory, followed by ample hands-on practical instruction, you will gain a comprehensive understanding of authentic Japanese medicine and prepare students for walking the "Path of Acupuncture: Shindo 鍼道".

-The intimate setting of our program allows for an enriching "Master-Disciple Relationship" to form between instructors and participants, facilitating a deep dive into the intricacies of this ancient practice.
-Instructors are readily available to address any challenges you may face in your clinic, even after the program concludes.
+The intimate setting of our program allows for an enriching "Master-Disciple Relationship" to form between instructor and participants, facilitating a deep dive into the intricacies of this ancient practice.
+Instructor is readily available to address any challenges you may face in your clinic, even after the program concludes.
 This enduring mentorship extends beyond completion of the program, ensuring ongoing support and guidance for all participants.
 Once established, the "Master-Disciple Relationship" becomes a lifelong connection that transcends time constraints.

 IMG_6612 2_edited.png